Meagan Camara

 SUPERVISOR

-Meagan is passionate about engaging parents and caregivers in the therapeutic process.
-She offers psychoeducation to help them understand the neuroscience of behaviour and provides practical tools to strengthen relational safety within the family.
-She also works with parent–infant dyads to nurture early attachment and attunement through co-regulation and embodied connection.
-With a background as a creative dance specialist in the early learning years, Meagan brings a rich understanding of how movement, imagination, and sensory exploration support developmental growth and emotional expression from infancy onwards.
+Meagan is passionate about engaging parents and caregivers in her work with young people.
+She provides psychoeducation about the neuroscience of behaviour and creates personalised, practical tools to strengthen relational safety and connection within the family.
+She also works with parent-infant dyads to nurture early attachment through emotional attunement and co-regulation.

-Alongside her work with children, Meagan supports adults, including mothers and neurodivergent individuals, and those experiencing anxiety, depression, or trauma.
-She integrates body mapping, attachment and developmental exploration, and somatic practices to help clients reconnect with their bodies, build resilience, and create meaningful change.
+Alongside her work with children, Meagan supports adults, including mothers and neurodivergent individuals, who may be experiencing anxiety, depression, or the impacts of trauma.
+She integrates body mapping, developmental exploration, attachment patterns, and somatic practices to support insight, resilience, and meaningful change.

-Her therapeutic framework draws on interpersonal neurobiology, attachment-based theory, and synergetic play therapy, creating a bridge between embodied experience and relational healing.
-She works through a somatic lens that considers birth imprints and the ways early experiences and embodied memory shape regulation, attachment, and patterns of relating.
-Meagan is dedicated to helping children, adults, and families rediscover embodied presence and safety, allowing connection and resilience to emerge naturally.
+Meagan’s therapeutic framework draws on interpersonal neurobiology, attachment-based theory, and synergetic play therapy, creating a bridge between embodied experience and relational healing.
+She works through a somatic lens that considers how birth imprints and early experiences shape emotional regulation and patterns of relating.
+Meagan is dedicated to supporting children, adults, and families to rediscover internal safety and ease symptoms over time.

 Please note that Meagan offers a reduced session fee, as her services are not eligible for a Medicare rebate.
-Depending on their level of cover, clients may be able to claim a rebate through their private health insurance.
+Depending on their level of cover, Meagan’s clients may be able to access a rebate through their private health insurance.